Union of the Russian People (2005): Further destiny

-In 2011, the chairman of the URP A.S.
-Turik, without approval from the Main Council of the RNC, entered the leadership of the Ethno-political Association «Russians» (Demushkin - Belov), as well as the autocratic party of Merkulov and the organization of Sergey Baburin.
+In 2011, the chairman of the URP A. S. Turik, without approval from the Main Council of the URP, entered the leadership of the Ethno-political Association «Russians» (Demushkin - Belov), as well as the autocratic party of Merkulov and the organization of Sergey Baburin.
 The Main Council did not approve of these initiatives.
 In the spring of 2012, A. S. Turik resigned as chairman of the URP.
-Since no one wanted to be chairman - the URP was for some time managed collegially by the Main Council.
+Since no one wanted to be chairman, the URP was for some time managed collegially by the Main Council.

-In September 2012, a group of heads of URP departments in Ukraine under the leadership of O. V. Zarubin (acting secretary of the SC), in violation of the URP Charter and the decisions of the RNC General Council, called on the Union to focus on the support of Russian President Putin: “the Russian government ... began to defend our common national interests and embarked on the path of service, God-appointed power as an institution established by Him. " Those who disagreed with this turn of the URP's course were declared by Zarubin "enemies of Russia" and "accomplices of the CIA."
+In September 2012, a group of heads of URP departments in Ukraine under the leadership of O. V. Zarubin (acting secretary of the SC), in violation of the URP Charter and the decisions of the URP General Council, called on the Union to focus on the support of Russian President Putin: “the Russian government ... began to defend our common national interests and embarked on the path of service, God-appointed power as an institution established by Him. " Those who disagreed with this turn of the URP's course were declared by Zarubin "enemies of Russia" and "accomplices of the CIA."
 There was a discussion.

 On October 2, 2012, the URP Court of Conscience and Honor condemned the actions of Zarubin's group as incompatible with URP membership and Orthodox norms of behavior.
-10/20/2012 in Moscow, the Main Council of the RNC by a legal majority of votes expelled a group of Putin's supporters from the URP.
-At the same meeting, A.S.
-Turik was re-elected Chairman of the GS of the URP, as the reasons that hindered this had disappeared.
+On October 20, 2012, in Moscow, the Main Council of the URP by a legal majority of votes expelled a group of Putin's supporters from the URP.
+At the same meeting, A. S. Turik was re-elected Chairman of the GS of the URP, as the reasons that hindered this had disappeared.
 Zarubin's group, being in the minority, nevertheless announced the "exclusion from the URP" of the members of the Main Council and continues its campaign under the name "representatives of the South Russian divisions of the Union of the Russian People".